Mouth and oropharyngeal cancer research

 Everything covered on this page is the subject of ongoing research.
 Until studies are completed and new effective treatments are found, these experimental treatments cannot be used as standard therapy for mouth and oropharyngeal cancers.

-The PREGO study is looking at changes in genes that may make cancer develop in the head or neck area.
-Researchers are collecting samples of cells from people who have different stages of head and neck cancer.
+The PREGO study which has now closed is looking at changes in genes that may make cancer develop in the head or neck area.
+Researchers collected samples of cells from people who had different stages of head and neck cancer.
 They are looking at the genes within the tissues.
 They hope that this will help them to find out more about what changes in genes may cause head and neck cancer.

 The people taking part in this study are having a sample of tissue taken because they may have a cancer of the head and neck.
 The researchers want to look at these tissue samples to see if they find HPV and the molecules this virus makes.